gauravchakrabarty/gauravchakrabarty.github.io/BandRatioing.md

 An ***"L"*** value of 0.5 is typically used for intermediate vegetation cover. <br>
 When ***"L"*** is equal to zero SAVI becomes the same equation as ***NDVI***. <br>

+## Normalized Difference Snow Index (NDSI) :
+***NDSI*** is used to identify snow cover and is often used for hydrological forecasting. <br>
+It is given by the following ratio: <br>

+***NSDI = (Visible - SWIR) / (Visible + SWIR)*** <br>

+In the visible portion of the spectrum snow cover reflects highly and appears just as bright as clouds. <br>
+It is therefore visually difficult to distinguish from cloud cover. <br>
+However, in the shortwave infrared portion of the spectrum, snow reflects very little; this allows for discrimination between snow cover and clouds.
+Higher NDSI values ( > 0.4) typically indicate the presence of snow, although the threshold may vary depending on the imagery and type of snow or ice. <br>